Praveen23-kk/Algerian_Fire_Prediction_Flask_app-End-to-End-ML-/README.md

  http://127.0.0.1:5000/
 ```

-🧠 Model Performance
+## 🧠 Model Performance
-The model uses Ridge Regression to handle multicollinearity between the fire weather indices (FFMC, DMC, DC, ISI).
+The model uses **Ridge Regression** to handle multicollinearity between the fire weather indices (FFMC, DMC, DC, ISI).

-Preprocessing: Features are standardized using a StandardScaler before being fed into the model.
+**Preprocessing:** Features are standardized using a `StandardScaler` before being fed into the model

-Input Validation: The app includes error handling to ensure exactly 9 features are provided before attempting a prediction.
+**Input Validation:** The app includes error handling to ensure exactly **9 features** are provided before attempting a prediction

+---

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any feature updates or bug fixes.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-📜 License
-Distributed under the MIT License.
-See LICENSE for more information.
+Contributions are welcome!
+Please fork the repository and create a pull request for any feature updates or bug fixes.